daylinmorgan/clonmapper/md/methods.md

 1. Clean barcoding library plasmid pool using a DNA clean and concentrator kit and elute in 22 $\mu$L warm, nuclease-free water.[^4]
-1. Prepare for *e. coli* electroporation by pre-warming recovery media to room temperature, thawing electrocompetent *e. coli* on ice, and pre-chilling 2 mm electroporation cuvettes on ice.[^5]
+1. Prepare for *E. coli* electroporation by pre-warming recovery media to room temperature, thawing electrocompetent *E. coli* on ice, and pre-chilling 2 mm electroporation cuvettes on ice.[^5]
-1. Aliquot 100 $\mu$L of E.coli into the chilled 0.2 cm electroporation cuvette,
+1. Aliquot 100 $\mu$L of *E.coli* into the chilled 0.2 cm electroporation cuvette,
    add 5 $\mu$L of purified assembled plasmid, and stir with pipet tip.[^6]
-1. Transform e. coli by electroporating with 1 pulse at 2.5 kV.[^7]
+1. Transform *E. coli* by electroporating with 1 pulse at 2.5 kV.[^7]
 1. Add 2 mL Recovery Media and gently pipet up and down immediately after electroporation, and transfer to a sterile 50ml conical tube.
 1. Repeat steps 10-12 three times